August 26, 2014

 If FDA approves an IDE application with conditions, the sponsor may begin subject enrollment upon receipt of IRB approval and in accordance with the limits described in FDA’s decision letter, including the maximum numbers of U.S. subjects and investigational sites, and must submit information addressing the issues identified as conditions of approval in FDA’s letter within 45 days.

-An IDE application is approved with conditions if FDA has determined that: the sponsor has provided sufficient data to support initiation of subject enrollment in a human clinical study; no subject protection concerns preclude initiation of subject enrollment, but additional conditions must be met to address certain outstanding issues.
+An IDE application is approved with conditions if the FDA has determined that: the sponsor has provided sufficient data to support initiation of subject enrollment in a human clinical study; no subject protection concerns preclude initiation of subject enrollment, but additional conditions must be met to address certain outstanding issues.

-The guidance reiterates how seriously FDA takes clear, simply informed consent forms for trial participants, noting it “closely reviews” those as part of an IDE determination.
+The guidance reiterates how seriously the FDA takes clear, simply informed consent forms for trial participants, noting it “closely reviews” those as part of an IDE determination.

 Staged Approval, Staged Approval with Conditions